ML4ML: Automated Invariance Testing for Machine Learning Models: Methodology: Testing Framework

-\paragraph{Image Analysis.} One can observe a variety of imagery patterns from the variance matrices as illustrated in Figure \ref{fig:pattern_example}.
+\paragraph{Image Analysis.} One can observe a variety of imagery patterns from the variance matrices as illustrated in Fig. \ref{fig:pattern_example}.
 Each $\delta_{i,j}$ value is encoded using a colormap with dark blue for little cumulative difference and yellow for greater difference.
 The typical patterns that one may observe include: \begin{itemize} \item \emph{Incremental Direction}.
 By definition, the matrix cells on the diagonal lines, $\delta_{i,i}$, should exhibit no difference.
 As both axes of the matrix correspond to the range $[-\alpha, \alpha]$ of an independent variable $V$ that characterizes a type of variance $\mathcal{T}$, one may anticipate that the amount of inconsistency will normally increase from the matrix center $(0, 0)$ towards the cells furthest away from the diagonal lines, i.e., $(-\alpha, \alpha)$ and $(\alpha, -\alpha)$.
-Examples (a), (b), and (e) in Figure \ref{fig:pattern_example} exhibit the expected incremental direction, while (c), (d), and (f) reveal less expected patterns. \item \emph{Incremental Rate}.
+Examples (a), (b), and (e) in Fig. \ref{fig:pattern_example} exhibit the expected incremental direction, while (c), (d), and (f) reveal less expected patterns. \item \emph{Incremental Rate}.
 The colors depict the rate of increasing difference effectively.
 Among the three expected patterns, (b) shows a slow increment and (e) shows a rapid increment, while (a) is somewhere in the middle. \item \emph{Transitional Smoothness}.
 While the transitional patterns in (a), (b), (d), and (e) are smooth, those in (c) and (f) show some irregularities that attract viewers' attention. \item \emph{Irregularity: Sub-domain Partition}.
 There can be many types of irregularities.
 Example (c) shows one type of irregularity, which may suggest that the model under testing has different behaviors in different sub-domains of $[-\alpha, \alpha] \times [-\alpha, \alpha]$.
 In this case, positive and negative variations of $V$ impact the model differently. \item \emph{Irregularity: dot-patterns}.
-Example (d) shows relatively fast increments towards the centers of the four edges, i.e., $(0, \pm\alpha)$ and $(\pm\alpha, 0)$.
-In terms of model behaviors upon different inputs, there is more inconsistency between the original data object $x$ and its transformed counterparts $t_0(x)$ and $t_n(x)$ than between $t_0(x)$ and $t_n(x)$ (i.e., $\delta_{n,0}$ or $\delta_{0,n}$).
-When combined with the irregularity of sub-domain partition, there could be other dot-patterns. \item \emph{Irregularity: Abrupt Transition}.
-Example (f) shows one weak and one strong abrupt patterns.
+Example (d) shows relatively fast increments (from the center of the matrix) towards the centers of the four edges, i.e., $(0, \pm\alpha)$ and $(\pm\alpha, 0)$.
+This indicates that the inconsistency between $0$ and $\pm\alpha$ is greater than the inconsistency between $+\alpha$ and $-\alpha$. \item \emph{Irregularity: Abrupt Transition}.
+Example (f) shows one weak and one strong abrupt pattern.
 The strong pattern (shown in yellow) suggests that the testing may be affected by a specific transformation with an adversary effect, or the model being tested cannot handle certain input conditions very well.
 The weak pattern (shown in cyan) suggests the possibility of combined irregularities of sub-domain partition and dot-patterns. \end{itemize}